Cameras from a time when photos were taken with care and craftsmanship

 • There's a full list of individual cameras in my collection in the right hand column.

 Click to see the list if your screen size is less than 700px wide (because it will have moved from the right to the bottom of the page).

 camera portrait comprises: a description and opinion of the model, technical specifications, illustrative photographs, original advertisements*, magazine reviews of the time* and UK price details*, links to the camera's user manual*, and any other good Internet sites (* where possible).

 I update this site quite regularly, usually when I've obtained a new bit of equipment, or found a fresh snippet of information.

-MY CAMERA COLLECTION IS A HOBBY: I NEVER SPEND BIG MONEY ON IT.
-There's a full list of what I've paid for my cameras at the foot of the
+MY FILM CAMERA COLLECTION IS A HOBBY: I NEVER SPEND BIG MONEY ON IT.

 I'm using ROR (Residual Oil Remover) Pro Lens Cleaning Fluid to clean lenses and glass; obtained from Jack the Hat Photographic.

 For camera batteries, the Small Battery Company is a really useful resource.
-They many not always be the cheapest supplier (especially if you're not fussy about using some unknown brand), but their website is excellent for identifying what (modern) battery you need, and alternative product options.
+They many not always be the cheapest supplier (especially if you're not fussy about using some unknown brand), but their website is excellent for identifying equivalent modern battery IDs, and alternative options.